Orchestrate microservices and multi-container applications for high scalability and availability

-Azure Dev Spaces helps development teams be more productive on Kubernetes because it allows you to rapidly iterate and debug code directly in a global Kubernetes cluster in Azure by simply using Visual Studio 2017 or Visual Studio Code.
+Azure Dev Spaces helps development teams be more productive on Kubernetes because it allows you to rapidly iterate and debug code directly in a global Kubernetes cluster in Azure by using Visual Studio 2019 or Visual Studio Code.
 That Kubernetes cluster in Azure is a shared managed Kubernetes cluster, so your team can collaboratively work together.
 You can develop your code in isolation, then deploy to the global cluster and do end-to-end testing with other components without replicating or mocking up dependencies.

 As shown in figure 4-26, the most differential feature in Azure Dev Spaces is capability of creating 'spaces' that can run integrated to the rest of the global deployment in the cluster.

 Figure 4-26.
 Using multiple spaces in Azure Dev Spaces

 Basically you can set up a shared dev space in Azure.
 Each developer can focus on just their part of the application, and can iteratively develop pre-commit code in a dev space that already contains all the other services and cloud resources that their scenarios depend on.
 Dependencies are always up-to-date, and developers are working in a way that mirrors production.